christiam/timing/README.md

 This is a generic runtime timing framework.

+It has 2 modes of operation: consecutive tests and concurrent tests.

+Consecutive tests
+: This is the definition of the first term.

+Concurrent tests
+: This is one definition of the second term.
+: This is another definition of the second term.

 By providing commands in the `etc/cmds.tab` file and setting the number of repetitions on the `Makefile` (default value of 1 provided), one can record the runtime (wall clock, system and user time as well as timestamp) of test cases.

 # Instructions
-1. Edit the `bin/setup-tests.sh` script to easily overwrite the file containing the commands to run (etc/cmds.tab).
+1. Edit the `bin/setup-tests.sh` script to easily overwrite the file containing the commands to run (`etc/cmds.tab`).
 This file should contain lines with the format "label\tcmd" format.
 2. Run `make help` for a description of the targets

-## Manifest
+## Tools
 * `bin/driver.pl`: Main driver script
 * `bin/reports.pl`: Extracts data from database and prints various statistical measures
 * `bin/setup-tests.sh`: facilitates setting up the system to run tests